scottsugarman/odin-landing/README.md

 # odin-landing
-Landing page project for the Odin Project.
+This is a landing page project for the Odin Project, testing HTML and CSS skills.

+All photos are by Joey Schwartzman.
+The logo and single art are designed by Gabe Smoller.